SaiDhinakar/GUI-for-LLMs/README.md

 │       ├── __init__.py
 │       └── document_parser.py # Extract the content from the document
 ├── requirements.txt           # Project dependencies
-├── .gitignore                 # Files and directories to ignore by Git └── README.md                  # Project documentation
+└── README.md                  # Project documentation
 ```